chrisgrieser/shimmering-focus/README.md

 ## Installation
 You can find *Shimmering Focus* in Obsidian's community themes browser under `Settings ➞ Appearance ➞ Themes`.

-Alternatively, you can also install the theme manually by downloading the CSS file and moving it into the folder `.obsidian/themes/` located in your vault.
-Then, go to `Settings ➞ Appearance ➞ Themes`, reload themes, and select `Shimmering Focus`.

 ## Credits
 For help and/or CSS snippets, thanks to:
 - **@SlRvb**